codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 {:/}

 ## Terminate on-going application sync
+Manually terminate an on-going synchronization process for the application.
+You may need to terminate an on-going sync that remains indefinitely as Syncing, or because you have detected problems in the current deployment
+Terminating a sync operation reverts the deployment to the previously deployed version or image.

 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 1. If needed, filter by **Status** **Syncing** to view applications with active sync operations.